 - Tap Accessibility.

-If you can’t fix the issue yourself, can’t wait for the next iOS 13 update, and want to avoid getting in touch with Apple customer service, you can try downgrading back to a previous version of iOS 13.
+If you can’t fix the issue yourself, can’t wait Apple’s next iOS 16 update, you can try downgrading back to a previous version of iOS 16.

-If your were getting good battery life on an older version of iOS 13, downgrading might help.
+If you were getting good battery life on an older version of iOS 16, downgrading might help.
 If you don’t know how to downgrade an iPhone, take a look at our walkthrough.

 Restore as New